camunda/camunda-docs/docs/components/concepts/clusters.md

 ### Auto-pause

-Free Trial clusters are automatically paused after a certain period of inactivity.
+Free Trial clusters are automatically paused after a period of inactivity.
 Auto-pause occurs regardless of cluster usage.

 You can resume a paused cluster at any time, which typically takes five to ten minutes to complete.
 See [resume your cluster](/components/console/manage-clusters/manage-cluster.md#resume-a-cluster).